 In this research, the researchers will use multiple linear regression to model the data obtained from the experimental study.
-According to Hünermund & Louw (2022), it is important to include control variables in order to prevent backdoor paths from the non-causal relationship between variables.
-The researchers will do a bivariate analysis with two sample t-test and chi-square test in order to be able to obtain the control variables.
-Two sample t-tests are used to analyze the differences between two sets of continuous variables, while chi-square test is used to compare the association between two categorical variables (Waller, 2012).
+According to (Hünermund & Louw, 2020), it is important to include control variables to prevent backdoor paths from the non-causal relationship between variables.
+The researchers will do a bivariate analysis with two sample t-tests and a chi-square test to be able to obtain the control variables.
+Two sample t-tests are used to analyze the differences between two sets of continuous variables, while the chi-square test is used to compare the association between two categorical variables (Waller, 2012).

-The researchers will also address the 5 main assumptions in multiple linear regression which are linearity, independence, homoscedasticity, normality of residuals, and no multicollinearity between the independent variables (Tranmer, Murphy, Elliot, & Pampaka, 2020).
-In addition, the researchers will also do interaction testing in multiple linear regression in order to check for the moderating effect of brand sustainability for each of the independent variables.
-The results will be modeled using marginsplot in Stata in order to better visualize the results obtained.
+The researchers will also address the 5 main assumptions in multiple linear regression which are linearity, independence, homoscedasticity, normality of residuals, and no multicollinearity between the independent variables (Tranmer & Elliot, 2008).
+In addition, the researchers will also do interaction testing in multiple linear regression to check for the moderating effect of brand sustainability for each of the independent variables.
+The results will be modeled using a margins plot in Stata to better visualize the results obtained.

-ANALYSIS AND DISCUSSION
+RESULTS AND DISCUSSION